666luyong/TemporaryAI/README.md

 ## ⚙️ Configuration & Custom Scripts

-To comply with open-source policies and allow user customization, this project **does not include** proprietary JavaScript scripts for hiding the sidebar by default.
+To comply with open-source policies and allow user customization, this project **does not include** proprietary JavaScript scripts for hiding the sidebar or forcing temporary sessions by default.
+Compatible scripts for the current ChatGPT/Gemini UI will be released in a proper form later.

 ### How to Enable Interface Optimization Scripts?